Hassan126a/Shafaq-Course-Repo/Hassan Python Course/Hassan Python Learning Path 5/Hassan Python Scenario 1/scenario.md

-title: Shafaq Pyhton Scenario 1
+title: Hassan Pyhton Scenario 1
 description: Understanding python and go scenaarios for testing the description of lp python
 time: 25 minutes
 steps: